hackclub/hackclub/workshops/portfolio/README.md

 ## Get a link that everyone can see

-Since you're logged in, JS Bin will not "turn off" your website.
+Now that you're logged in, JS Bin will not "turn off" your website.

 So if you get the output URL, you can share this with everyone on the entire internet now and they will be able to see your website!